ysugimoto/aws-lambda-image/doc/DIRECTORY.md

 input directory as variables.
 More details in [Syntax](#template-syntax) section.

+In case the input file directory will not match the `pattern`, it will be skipped and the [`directory`](#directory) parameter will be processed, if present.

 `output` defines a pattern that describe output directory path.
 It allows you to reuse variables parsed from input directory, like in example above.
 More details in [Syntax](#template-syntax) section.